Car Accidents, Injuries, and Dealing With the Insurance Company

 - Keep a diary of injuries.
 Doctors don’t always note mental/physical damages related to a crash, and such proof may be helpful later in court.

-A critical component of any car accident case is the amount of damages, or losses suffered as a result of the crash and subsequent injuries.
+A critical component of any car accident case is the number of damages or losses suffered as a result of the crash and subsequent injuries.

 A big chunk of this is for medical bills and also for pain and suffering.
 But another is work loss.